mxeng/mcp-docs/labs/lab-g.md

 		switch(serial_fsm_state) //switch by the current state
 		{
 		case 0:
 		//do nothing, if check after switch case will find start byte and set serial_fsm_state to 1 break;

 		case 1: //waiting for first parameter
 			temp_parameter_in_1 = serial_byte_in;
 			serial_fsm_state++;
 		break;

 		case 2: //waiting for second parameter
 			temp_parameter_in_2 = serial_byte_in;
 			serial_fsm_state++;
 		break;

 		case 3: //waiting for third parameter
 			temp_parameter_in_3 = serial_byte_in;
 			serial_fsm_state++;
+		break;

 		case 4: //waiting for third parameter
 			temp_parameter_in_4 = serial_byte_in;
 			serial_fsm_state++;
+		break;

 		case 5: //waiting for third parameter
 			temp_parameter_in_5 = serial_byte_in;
 			serial_fsm_state++;
 		break;

 		case 6: //waiting for stop byte
 			if(serial_byte_in == 254) //stop byte
 			{
-				// now that the stop byte has been received, we can process the whole message
+				// now that the stop byte has been received, we can process the whole message parameter_in_1 = temp_parameter_in_1;

-				parameter_in_1 = temp_parameter_in_1;  // make sure you use meaningful variable names here! parameter_in_1 is a placeholder
 				parameter_in_2 = temp_parameter_in_2;
 				parameter_in_3 = temp_parameter_in_3;
 				parameter_in_4 = temp_parameter_in_4;